-You do not need to initiate an investigation to access our support resources or interim measures.
+You do not need to initiate an investigation to access our supportive and safety measures.
 However, if the information you share with the Office of Equity leads to the belief that others may be in immediate danger, there may be an obligation by law to move forward with an investigation whether or not you want to, with or without your participation.
 In these rare cases, the Office of Equity will work with you and notify you when there is an obligation to move forward, and will continue to inform you of the steps moving forward.
-The Office of Equity can also work with you to address any potential safety concerns or interim measures.
+The Office of Equity can also work with you to address any potential safety concerns or supportive and safety measures.